epaaso/sc-luca-explore/README.md

 - *outputARACNE*: Contains all the files for the generation and output of the networks by ARACNE, including functional enrichment.
 - *metadata*: Contains information about the studies used and data about the groups.
 - *utils*: Contains custom plotting and analysis functions.

+### Data Dirs

+- *atlas_dir = '/root/datos/maestria/netopaas/luca/data/atlas/'*  Has the LUCA atlas files from Salcher et. al.  It has pretty extensive metadata.
+  We have saved some subsets, the most import being 'extended_tumor_hvg.h5ad' thatuses the extended atlas, but only has tumor samples and highly var genes.
+- *data_dir = '/root/datos/maestria/netopaas/<ds_suffix><year>/'*  Folder where all the files necessary to download the dataset to an acceptable h5ad are.
+- *ref_path = '/root/datos/maestria/netopaas/lung_scRNA/LUCA_model/'*  Contains the models trained by us, but also the ones from LUCA.
+  In particular '/hvg_integrated_scvi_scanvi_tumor_model_b128_lay4_h1024_raydefault_epocs300-300/' is the one with the highest accuracy, trained in 'nb_ref_Atlas/scANVImodel.ipynb'
+- *surgeries = '/root/datos/maestria/netopaas/luca_explore/surgeries/'* Has most of the checkpoints in our workflow.
+  - *'combined_<ds_suffix>.h5ad'* Is the adata combined with the ref atlas, for normal annotations.
+  - *'combTumor_<ds_suffix>.h5ad'* Is the adata combined with the ref atlas, for tumor annotations.
+  - *'query_<ds_suffix>.h5ad'* Is the adata of the dataset in the necessary fromat to be annotated by the model.
+  - *'filtered_<ds_suffix>.h5ad'* Is the adata of the dataset after QC filtering.
+  - *'<dataset_suffix>/'* Folder that contains the trained surgery model in 'model.pt'.
+Most of them also have an adata of the latent vars in 'query_latent.h5af'.
+    Sometimes a csv to convert from gen symbols to ensembl in '<ds_suffix>_ensembl.csv'
+  - *'<ds_suffix>_predicted.csv'* The cell annotations with just our Tumor LUCA model.
+It also has all the entries of the obs matrix, so stage and such.
+  - *'Subcluster/'* has the
+  - *'<ds_suffix>_predicted_leiden.csv'* The cell anotations with tumor subclustering.

 ## Running